 - Diagnostic.css is a bonus HTML file that displays page accessibility errors.
 It tests websites without having to buy or install any software.

 While an automated tool is helpful and valuable, it cannot be entirely relied upon to indicate accessible web content.
-It is always better to have human evaluators interpret and confirm its results.
+It is always better to have human evaluators interpret and confirm the results.

 How long does web compliance testing take?